 Now there’s factual evidence our gut instinct was correct.
 The Daily Mail reports Brazilian researchers have found air travel was the main driver behind the spread of coronavirus.
 The busier the airports, the more people got the disease and died.

-It can help understand what happened if you think of the virus as equivalent to a hand grenade with the safety pin in place.
+It can help to understand what happened if you think of the virus as equivalent to a hand grenade with the safety pin in place.
 Three hundred people from Wuhan arrive in Seattle, or Toronto, or New York and spread out in the community.
 Eventually, and inevitably, some of those safety pins come out and explode.
 Each explosion kills 3.4 people.

 However, unlike a real hand grenade, each explosion creates new hand grenades which also explode.
 So, in battlefield parlance, the coronavirus is more like a cluster bomb of time delayed mini-bombs.
 Pretty sophisticated stuff, you have to admit.